Impact Investing drives social and environmental progress through investments, while screening for risk and creating competitive returns.

 These frequently used terms are often interchangeable and all use some or all of the techniques described above.

-- Impact Investing - This can be a general term but it is also often used to describe very local or targeted investing, also known as community investing.
+Impact Investing - This can be a general term but it is also often used to describe very local or targeted investing, also known as community investing.
+Read more about this common term.

-- SRI (Socially Responsible Investing or Sustainable, Responsible, & Impact Investing) - Socially Responsible Investing was one of the first widely adopted names of this type of investing.
+SRI (Socially Responsible Investing or Sustainable, Responsible, & Impact Investing) - Socially Responsible Investing was one of the first widely adopted names of this type of investing.
 It is often associated with divestment and engagement but can include all four techniques referenced above.
 Sustainable, Responsible, & Impact investing keeps the acronym but uses wording more specifically inclusive of the types of techniques used.
+Read more about this common term.

-- ESG (Environmental, Social, and Governance) Factor Investing - ESG refers to the social, environmental, and governance metrics used to evaluate companies that may provide long term financial benefits.
+ESG (Environmental, Social, and Governance) Factor Investing - ESG refers to the social, environmental, and governance metrics used to evaluate companies that may provide long term financial benefits.
+Read more about this common term.